atrigila/phaseimpute/docs/usage.md

 ```

 Make sure the CSV file with the input panel is the output from `--step panelprep` or has been previously prepared.

+You can optionally provide chunks to parallelize the imputation process using `--chunks`.
+If not provided the full region per chromosome will be used.
+See [Chunks section](#samplesheet-chunks) for more information.

+Genetic map can also be provided for better accuracy.
+See [Map section](#samplesheet-map) for more information.

 ### BEAGLE5